Antevenio/jquery-tagmanager/README.md

 };
 ```

-You can change them in every call:
+You can change them in every call. i.e.:
 ```javascript
 $.tagManager({debug: false, class: "my-ga-tag"});
 ```